 At WebAIM, we accomplish our mission by:

-- providing services directly to organizations
+- providing services and training to organizations and individuals

-- developing software tools
+- developing accessibility evaluation tools

-- creating instructional media
+- creating instructional materials and resources

-- fostering an active online community and exchange environment
+- fostering an active online community

 - engaging in research, and